 You can find out more about the latest Google innovations with featured snippets at their official blog, The Keyword.

-Featured snippets are becoming the new top spot in Google Search for an increasing number of queries and this format is already a crucial part of the mobile and voice search.
+Featured snippets have become the top spot in Google Search for an increasing number of queries and this format is already a crucial part of the mobile and voice search.
 In fact, they’re pretty much the only format that currently functions with the voice experience that’s rapidly becoming the first interaction people have with search engines.

 So now is the time to start optimising your content for featured snippets because this is one search trend that’s shaping the future of how consumers discover and engage with brands.